hugo-baptista/ros2-beneutral-pps14/README.md

      43 return message
 ```

 This error indicates that pos (the current deserialization position in bytes) + 4 + 3 is lower than the length of the rawdata (the 4 and 3 are probably the size of the header or other bytes like that).
-After investigating, this occurs in the 35666th message of that topic, in which the rawdata has a lenght of 84, but the pos is 73, while the pos of all the other messages is 77.

-- The `/motor1/status` gives this error:
+- The `/motor1/status` had this error:
 ```
 ---------------------------------------------------------------------------
 error                                     Traceback (most recent call last)